ktagilbert/katalog/_posts/2017-10-25-life-changing-books.markdown

 Ready for pure craziness?
 Pick up Cat's Cradle and dive into the post-modern world of ice-nine, the Hoenniker family, and Bokononism.

 ### Norwegian Wood
+Marukami's Norwegian Wood helped me get through a really tough time one summer.
+I had been fired from my first job, my worst fear come true at the time, and I literally could not cope.
+Everyone around me had suggestions for how to handle the situation.
+Get out an network, change careers, go back to school, just get a barista job (as if that is so easy), etc. The influx of advice left me paralyzed one day.
+I literally just sat on a couch and couldn't move except to turn the pages of Norwegian Wood.

+Admitedly, the novel is pretty said.
+Toru is a college student figuring out his place in the world.
+He encounters some pretty exotic characters while getting over the death of one of friends and falling into a great love.
+Yet, his story is filled with poignant moments of self discovery as well as some heart-swelling scenes filled with empathy that he learns to have for those around him.

+If you want to learn how to be a more open person, or are a bit lost yourself, I definitely recommend picking this one up!

 ### Lit

+What can I even say here?